sveltejs/language-tools/docs/preprocessors/other-css-preprocessors.md

 Note that this assumes that you have a ESM-style project, which means there's `"type": "module"` in your project's `package.json`.
 If not, you need to use CommonJS in your `svelte.config.js`, things like `import ...` or `export const ...` are not allowed.
 You then also switch the `postcss.config` `cjs` file ending to `js`.

 And if your `svelte.config.js` is not in the workspace root.
 Like if you `svelte.config.js` is within `/frontend`.
-The `configFilePath` config should be passed.
 You'll have to pass in the `configFilePath` config.
 This is because the relative path is resolved relative to the working directory of the node process.

 ```js
 import sveltePreprocess from 'svelte-preprocess';